aalpp13/webdevelopment/README.md

 # Alperenin Project

 ## Description
-This is a static profile page developed for my ITMO web development assignment class.
+This is a static profile page developed for my ITMO web development  class.
 It showcases basic information.

 ## Installation
 To view the profile page: